petershin/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/search-facets/category-facet.md

 # Category Facet

-The Category Facet narrows search results for any categorized assets that match the search keyword.
-Each match appears as a facet term.
+The Category Facet narrows search results for any categorized assets that match the search query keywords.
+The categories of each matching result are aggregated as facet terms.

 ![Example of category facet results.](./category-facet/images/02.png)